 Relationships and partnering.
 In part one of this blog series, we mentioned root canals.
 When it comes to budgeting, there will always be a contingent of budget owners that look at the budget cycle with disdain and dread.
 Their view is that budgeting is an administrative activity, wrought with bureaucracy.
 They feel disconnected to outcomes (it is just a finance exercise, and my numbers never make it into the final version), and an intrusion into their ‘day job’.
 This is unfortunate, but common when relationships and partnering are not part of the broad planning design.
 With budget owners, make the process feel as least intrusive as possible, reduce strain and stress.

 In fact, in using your Budgeting tools – ensure that the part(s) that they own are made completely clear, and as simple as possible to access and complete.
 By making budget owners jobs easier, they are more apt to put deliberate thought into the numbers rather than racing to just get numbers into an Excel template.
 They will budget for reality, not to please others.

 A best practice is finding the right balance of ‘top down and bottom up’.
 If your company does not choose to utilize Zero Based Budgeting, having an enterprise planning resource control for top down guidance (sales growth, merit increases, rents, depreciation ,taxes, etc.) ensures that there is no onus of judgement and interpretation on the individual budget owners.
 Once certain items have been adjusted for top down guidance, placing the templates into the hands of the budget owners to simply do ‘their part’ makes the whole experience much easier.
 Allow for budget owners to provide input where their operations and department may be unique, and their insight into those lines for the budget are crucial.

-Next week, we will put a bow on this discussion with more best practices and how you can take your budgeting activities to the next level.
+Next week, we will put a bow on this discussion with more best practices.